realalanc/realalanc.github.io/index.md

 ### Biology
 - Proficient in biochemistry, molecular biology, cellular biology, genetics, and other related fields
-- Experienced in wet lab techniques such as PCR and electrophoresis
+- Experienced in wet lab techniques such as PCR and electrophoresis.

 ## Other Interesting Thinng About Me